Chapter 7: When Lightning Strikes Thrice

 “Let’s move out” Morgana passed me one of the bags she wove and while I tied it around my neck with my magic I led the way out of the cave and into the storm.

 “Move!”
 I spent a small chunk of mana pushing the two away from the apple tree and into the mud a few feet away, I followed mere moments afterwards and that made all the difference.
 Where we were standing was quickly reduced to charcoal as what I can only call lightning struck the ground.
-The bolt of lightning traveled much slower than an actual lighting bolt but was just as strong, so the moment we hit the soaked and muddy ground a few muscle clenching volts of electricity shot through us.
+The bolt of lightning traveled much slower than an actual lighting bolt, but was just as strong, so the moment we hit the soaked and muddy ground a few muscle clenching volts of electricity shot through us.

 “Get up!”
-The feeling of warm hooves met my side as Morgana reached me and pumped some healing magic into my system pushing out the wood shards and helping me stand back up, it was almost second nature when I aimed a beam right into the eye of the beast.
-It wasn’t strong enough to destroy the organ but it was enough to burn and blind it making it miss its retaliatory strike at David giving him the chance to back off.
+The feeling of warm hooves met my side as Morgana reached me and pumped some healing magic into my system, pushing out the wood shards and helping me stand back up. it was almost second nature when I aimed a beam right into the eye of the beast.
+It wasn’t strong enough to destroy the organ but it was enough to burn and blind it, making it miss its retaliatory strike at David giving him the chance to back off.
 With a mental flex I brought my wisp back around and had it aim at its joints and paws, if we could bring it down or at least slow it down we could have a chance.
 Following Morgana we sprinted back into the trees and just in time too as the lion seemed to be fed up with swiping into the dark and just started blasting lightning everywhere incinerating any nearby plant life and actually drying the area for a moment.
 I was almost sent to the ground a few times by a few strong shocks but still made it far enough in time with Morgana a ways to my right.

-Risking a glance at the predator I was able to see just how injured it really was, not only were a few chunks of flesh missing from its legs and face from my blasts and wisp, but there were long bleeding cuts in it’s sides from David’s blade.
-Though the worst injury was yet to come apparently as Morgana had gotten close and with a quick rear up to her hind legs she slammed down on it’s uninjured front leg reducing it to splinters with a sickening snap.
-The pain must have been excruciating as the lion’s attention immediately switched from me to Morgana as it reared up onto its hind legs and was about to crush Morgana with it’s other clawed paw… only to stay up in the air as it’s head was snapped back by a tentacle made of shadows flashing out of the darkness behind it and wrapping around its throat holding it in place.
-Summoning that had taken most of my remaining mana, but I wasn’t done yet… using the last drops of my mana I used my highest level spell.
-David had stopped for a moment to catch his breath which gave me plenty of time to use [Levitation] on his sword, ripping it from his grip and sending it flying at the lion who was starting to build up lightning.
+Risking a glance at the predator, I was able to see just how injured it really was.
+Not only were a few chunks of flesh missing from its legs and face from my blasts and wisp, but there were long bleeding cuts in it’s sides from David’s blade.
+Though the worst injury was yet to come, as Morgana had gotten close and with a quick rear up with her hind legs, she slammed down on it’s uninjured front leg; reducing it to useless flesh with a sickening snap.
+The pain must have been excruciating as the lion’s attention immediately switched from me to Morgana as it reared up onto its hind legs and was about to crush Morgana with it’s other clawed paw… only to stay up in the air as it’s head was snapped back by a tentacle made of shadows flashing out of the darkness behind it and wrapping around its throat, holding it in place.
+Summoning that had taken most of my remaining mana, but I wasn’t done yet. using the last drops of my mana I used my highest level spell.
+David had stopped for a moment to catch his breath, which gave me plenty of time to use [Levitation] on his sword, ripping it from his grip and sending it flying at the lion who was starting to build up lightning.
 The sword flew true and slabbed into the chest of the lion with a wet squelch, the lion’s thrashing intensified even more and wasn’t slowing meaning it wasn’t deep enough.